eleniontolto/Absolute-Humidity-Control---Multi-device-with-Manual-Override/README.md

 ### Sensor Modes

 **Full Thermodynamic Mode** (all four sensors configured): Reference humidity is normalized to the primary room's temperature using the Magnus-Tetens equation before comparison.
-Most accurate for homes where the primary and reference sensors are at different temperatures.
+Recommended for homes where the primary and reference sensors are at different temperatures.

 **Raw RH% Mode** (primary and reference humidity sensors required): Compares raw relative humidity values directly.
 Only reliable when both sensor locations stay at near-identical temperatures.